-Workplace Infection Control and Business Continuity Risk Management
+Workplace Infection Control & Business Continuity Risk Management

 This is a customised solution for any workplace who have enacted the priority to operate with the least possibility of being infected and also the need of business continuity during the pandemic outbreak.
 Our customised solutions are to ensure two-fold objectives: